HR Staff Resources

 With Global.
 Although your Area HR person will be your primary organizational HR contact, there will be times when you will interact with those in global HR.

-Chief Human Resources Officer (CHRO).
-The CHRO is the top of the HR chain in the organization.
+Chief People Officer.
+The Chief People Officer is the top of the HR chain in the organization.
 This person supports the Executive Leadership team, negotiates MOUs with Partner Organizations, manages a team of HR related domain leaders, and interacts with the Area HR Directors.
-The CHRO can be contacted at chro_intl@sil.org.
+The Chief People Officer can be contacted at chro_intl@sil.org.

 HR Related Domains.
 SIL Global HR has five HR domains - Workforce Management, Staff Care, TCK Care & Education, Security Risk Management, and Learning & Development.
 However, some units organize their departments differently, so in your unit you may find that some of these domains are not under your HR department and your HR department may have additional domains not listed.
 In larger units, you may have one or more staff serving in an HR domain, whereas in very small units there may be one person responsible for more than one HR domain.